simonmcho/nouvly-sample/README.md

 // Once the reducer receives the action and reduces the data to a single new state to return,
 // the app state will have the `user` key and `isValidated` key
 ```
+- The reducer gets passed in the store.
+The reducer receives a state and action.
+- Depending on the action type, it will create a new store object with updated values (immutability)
+- It will return the new store object

 ### ACTIONS
 - Actions are payloads of information that send data from the application to the store.